Gaukler/Blender-ALAMO-Plugin/README.md

 and scaling.
 Object transforms will be ignored when exporting.
 To move an object to a specific location it has to be attached to a bone.
 This is done by using a [child of constraint](https://docs.blender.org/manual/en/latest/animation/constraints/relationship/child_of.html).
-To automate the process the 'Create Constraint Bone' button can be used.
+To automate this process the 'Create Constraint Bone' button can be used.
 An active armature has to be selected and the selected object must not have a child of constraint.
 This will create a new bone in the active skeleton at using the transform of the object.
 The object will be constrained to the bone and the transform will be reset.
 As a result the object should remain at the same position and rotation.

 ## Shadow meshes